 - Then upon arrival in Batangas Grand Terminal, ride a jeep going to Anilao Port or Talaga Port.
 The fare is 37 pesos.
 Anilao port is usually used during the Amihan season from December to around June.
 While Talaga Port is mostly used during the Habagat season.

-- When riding, you have two options.
-Either ride a boat to Tingloy Port or directly to Masasa.
+- When riding a boat, you have two options.
+Either ride a boat to Tingloy Port or to Masasa port.

-- Travel time to Tingloy, Batangas is shorter compared to Masasa because Masasa boats have a lot of stopovers.
+- Travel time to Tingloy is shorter compared to Masasa because Masasa bound boats have a lot of stopovers.
 Moreover, there are only a few boats going directly to Masasa.

 - Fare to Tingloy, Batangas is 80 pesos while fare to Masasa is 100 pesos.

 - The first boat leaves at 9:00am while the last trip is around 3:00pm-5:00pm.

 - But during peak seasons, the boat can leave as early as 7 am once the boat is full.

 - As for the last trip, it can be as early as 2:00pm when there are lesser tourists.

 Top Things to Do In Masasa

 Here’s a list of activities you can do in Masasa.

 I highly recommend you to snorkel.
 Snorkeling gear + life vest is rented at 100 pesos per person.
 Make sure not to drop your gear in the ocean.
 One of my friends paid for his equipment when he lost it.

 Snorkeling in Masasa is one of the best experience I’ve ever had.
 Just a few meters from the beach and around 5 to 10 meters deep is a snorkeling paradise.
 I saw corals in different colors, shapes, and sizes.
 Be careful though; there are also sea urchins that come in different sizes.
 Eeek.